Olympiacos B.C.: 1970s–1980s

 In 1979, Olympiacos also achieved their first major success in the top European competition, reaching the semi-finals group stage of the 1978–79 FIBA European Champions Cup, where they faced Real Madrid, Pallacanestro Varese, Maccabi Tel Aviv, Bosna Sarajevo, and Joventut Badalona.
 Olympiacos was a difficult team to beat in Piraeus, winning one game and losing the rest by narrow margins, but they easily lost most of their away games against the best European clubs, eventually finishing sixth.

 In early 1980, coach Mourouzis left Olympiacos as a worthy successor to Matthaiou's legacy.
 He was replaced by former club player Giorgos Barlas, who led the Reds to yet another Greek Cup victory.
 This was to be the last trophy for Olympiacos until the 1990s.
 Matthaiou returned as head coach for the following season, and Olympiacos finished second in the Greek League for the third consecutive time, marking the end of a great era.

 Over the next decade the Reds were not only overshadowed by the rising powers of Thessaloniki, Aris and PAOK, but also often performed poorly enough to finish in the bottom half of the Greek League standings.
 After the departure of Mellini in 1980, Diakoulas in 1982, Giatzoglou and Kastrinakis in 1984, the team was led by players such as Andreas Kozakis, Giannis Paragios, Tzimis Maniatis, and Argyris Kampouris, the hero of the EuroBasket 1987 final.
-However, their efforts were not enough to bring notable results, with the exception of the 1985-86 season, when Olympiacos finished second in the Greek League and reached the Greek Cup final.
-The 1988-89 season was the first in which non-Greek players were allowed to participate in Greek basketball competitions, but even former NBA players such as Carey Scurry and Todd Mitchell were unable to lead the club to success.
+However, their efforts were not enough to bring notable results, with the exception of the 1985–86 season, when Olympiacos finished second in the Greek League and reached the Greek Cup final.
+The 1988–89 season was the first in which non-Greek players were allowed to participate in Greek basketball competitions, but even former NBA players such as Carey Scurry and Todd Mitchell were unable to lead the club to success.

-1990s: FIBA's Best European Team of the 1990s
+1990s: FIBA's best European team of the decade

 In the 1991–92 season, businessman Sokratis Kokkalis took over the management of the club, and the situation changed radically, as Olympiacos brought in the top Greek basketball coach, Giannis Ioannidis, and the Yugoslav star Žarko Paspalj.
 In addition, the club left the old Papastrateio Indoor Hall to move to the Peace and Friendship Stadium (commonly called SEF), the largest indoor arena in Greece until the inauguration of the OAKA Indoor Arena in 1995.
 With SEF being packed for most of their games, the Reds became one of the best-supported basketball teams in Europe.
 The club had now fully recovered, climbing once again towards the top of the Greek League.

 Five consecutive Greek Championship titles from 1993 to 1997 and two Greek Cup titles in 1994 and 1997 established Olympiacos as the dominant club in Greece.
 In addition to their domestic successes, the Reds became one of the most successful clubs in the FIBA EuroLeague of the 1990s, as they won the title in 1997, were finalists in 1994 and 1995, and finished third in 1999, leading FIBA to select them as the Best European Team of that decade.